Opinion | Will American democracy survive the next few years?

 None of that is likely to change in 2022.
 And this year will see an increasingly visible presence of the most toxic figure in American politics since at least the Civil War.

-There was a period early last year when it seemed that Donald Trump, defeated, disgraced and banned from his beloved Twitter, would see his political power would seep away as he put his energy toward new grifts to milk his shrinking band of loyalists for a few last dollars.
+There was a period early last year when it seemed that Donald Trump, defeated, disgraced and banned from his beloved Twitter, would see his political power seep away as he put his energy toward new grifts to milk his shrinking band of loyalists for a few last dollars.

 But today, his return seems inevitable.
 He will probably run again in 2024, and if he does he will definitely be the Republican nominee.
 Who in that party of simpering sycophants would even try to defeat him?
 So Trump will once again lead one of our two parties, and perhaps seize the White House.